kshitiz311/Sales-Insights/README.md

 # Sales-Insights
 Unlocked sales insights that are not visible before to the sales team for decision support & automate them to reduce manual time spent in data gathering for a computer hardware manufacturer called AtliQ hardware, which is facing challenges in dynamically changing market.

-Performed data cleaning and data wrangling using MySQL & Power BI on sales datasets to uncover sales order and revenue data throughout different markets and years.
-In Power BI performed ETL and data cleaning operations to make it ready so that we can build our dashboard.
+Performed data cleaning and data wrangling using MySQL, Power BI and Tableau on sales datasets to uncover sales order and revenue data throughout different markets and years.
+In the BI tools performed ETL and data cleaning operations to make it ready so that we can build our dashboard.

 Made an automated dashboard providing quick & latest sales insights to support data-driven decision making.